You don’t need a three-hour morning ritual, a fancy studio, or a surge of divine inspiration to finish songs consistently.

 And once a week, look back.
 You’ll realize, “Wow, I actually made progress every day.”
 That feeling snowballs.

 You don’t need a finished song every time.
 You need movement.
-Tiny steps count—when you track them, they stack.
+Tiny steps count, and when you track them, they stack up.

 Final Thoughts